The Ensemble pour la nature projectQuebec makes a major investment in conservation

 The grant enables NCC to establish financial partnerships to support projects carried out by other conservation organizations and municipalities in Quebec.

-“We are honoured by the trust placed in us by the MDDELCC through its contributions to the PEPN, which will serve to consolidate efforts to protect wetlands, forests and coastal or aquatic ecosystems that are home to precious plants and wildlife,” says Joël Bonin, associate vice-president of NCC in Quebec.
+“We are honoured by the trust placed in us by the MDDELCC through its contributions to the PEPN.
+It will serve to consolidate efforts to protect wetlands, forests and coastal or aquatic ecosystems that are home to precious plants and wildlife,” says Joël Bonin, associate vice-president of NCC in Quebec.
 “The project will expand the network of protected areas and protect natural areas that are considered high-priority due to the species they contain and the ecological services they provide to the population.”

 In particular, NCC intends to work on ecological corridors — land or water passages linking protected areas to each other — that allow animals to move and plants to disperse in order to meet their needs.
 These connectivity areas present a way for species to adapt to climate change.